madeleinemc/website/src/pages/about/cv/index.md

 Extracted and visualized stellar maps of galaxies an online survey database using Python for galaxy evolution research with Dr. Charles Liu at the **American Museum of Natural History**, New York City.
 Used photometry and spectroscopy to analyze and classify hundreds of new galaxies.

-#### Physics Teaching Assistant, 08.2019 - Present
+#### Physics Teaching Assistant, 08.2019 - 5.2020

 Led a class of 20 undergraduates in discussion and group labs as an Undergraduate Teaching Assistant (UTA) for PHYS 1112 (Physics I: Mechanics & Heat) and PHYS 2213 (Physics II: Electromagnetism) at **Cornell University**.

 ## Skills

 - C++, Python, Java, OCaml, SQL, GameMaker Language, HTML & CSS, Mandarin Chinese
-- React.js, Jupyter Notebook, matplotlib, Git, sklearn, QtApplication
+- Jupyter Notebook, matplotlib, Git, sklearn, QtApplication, React.js
 - Adobe Certified Associate for Adobe Photoshop CC (3.2018)

 ## Honors